mehrvarz/tremote_plugin_play_audio_mp3flac/README.md

 context of a TRemote plugin.
 This is also a very useful application that works reliably and is fun to use.

-play_audio_mp3flac makes use of the following projects: [bobertlo/go-mpg123](http://github.com/bobertlo/go-mpg123), [mewkiz/flac](http://github.com/mewkiz/flac), [gordonklaus/portaudio](http://github.com/gordonklaus/portaudio) and others.
+play_audio_mp3flac makes use of the following projects: [bobertlo/go-mpg123](http://github.com/bobertlo/go-mpg123), [mewkiz/flac](http://github.com/mewkiz/flac), [gordonklaus/portaudio](http://github.com/gordonklaus/portaudio).
+This packages will be automatically fetched by "go build".

 # Building the plugin